gnamankumar/Slack-clone-project/README.md

-# Creating a new Project
+# Creating a New Project for New Learning
 Make sure you have npm and node and also create-reatc-app too

 ```